vinaygowdruu/GitDemo/README.md

 # GitDemo
-This is git demo Author Vinay Gowda
+This is git demo <br>
+Author Vinay Gowda